vladimir-v-bvn/sp-abank-microservices-full_size-2-angular-keycloak-grafana-k8/README.md

-crdcard-service provides endpoint to create a credit card, connects to deposit-service to check availability of funds through different REST clients, creates a credit card in MySQL, sends a message to the notification-service through Kafka using Avro serializer and Schema Registry.
+crdcard-service provides endpoint to create a credit card, connects to deposit-service to check availability of funds through different REST clients, creates a credit card in MySQL, sends messages to the notification-service through Kafka using Avro serializer and Schema Registry.

 deposit-service reads data from MySQL and provides endpoint to check availability of funds.